NabeelAhmadK/utilyx/README.md

 ## 💬 Why utilyx?

-> A modern utility toolkit that doesn’t try to be lodash — just the stuff you actually use, written clean, typed tight.
+> A modern utility toolkit that doesn't try to be lodash — just the stuff you actually use, written clean, typed tight.

-Built for creators, side-projects, frameworks, and startups who don’t want to waste time reinventing functions again.
+Built for creators, side-projects, frameworks, and startups who don't want to waste time reinventing functions again.

 ---